 The Student Farm markets produce in a variety of ways, giving students experience in both wholesale and direct marketing of vegetables.
 Earthfoods Cafe, a student-run business and our longest-standing customer, sources a significant amount of their produce from us during the fall semester.
 We also deliver directly to the UMass Dining Halls, fostering a link between the general student populace and food that is grown directly on their campus.
 In 2012, we began developing a relationship with Big Y Supermarkets, which has evolved into a weekly delivery to their Amherst and Northampton stores through most of the summer and fall, as well as Big Y's continued support and enthusiasm for sustaining the program.

 In 2010 we started an on-campus CSA, marketing Fall vegetable shares to Faculty, Staff, and Students.
-By 2014 this has grown to a 60 member CSA, as well as a weekly outdoor Fall Farmer's Market on the Goodell Lawn on Fridays.
+By 2015 this grew to an 80 member CSA, as well as a weekly outdoor Fall Farmer's Market on the Goodell Lawn on Fridays.

 To schedule a visit or volunteer send us an email at firstname.lastname@example.org.